sipin/gorazor/README.md

 This port is essentially a re-port from razor's port in javascript: [vash](https://github.com/kirbysayshi/vash).
 It just modifies on vast's generation functions to emit go code instead of javascript code.

-So, gorazor needs [node.js](http://nodejs.org) to run, but it only needs node, no other npm modules.
+So, currently gorazor needs [node.js](http://nodejs.org) to run, but it only needs node, no other npm modules.

 # Syntax